wix-incubator/react-templates/README.md

 ```

 ## rt-repeat
 Repeats a node with its subtree for each item in an array.
-This is implemented by creating a method that is passed to a map method as a callback.
+This is implemented by creating a method that is passed to a map call as a callback.
 It creates a real context for the iterated variable.
-It will create an item*Index* variable to represent the index of the item.
-If the definition is "myNum in this.getMyNumbers()", than there will be 2 variables in the scope: myNum and myNumIndex
+The syntax is `rt-repeat="itemVar in arrayExpr"`.
+Within the scope of the element, `itemVar` will be available in javascript context, and also an `itemVarIndex` will be created to represent the index of the item.
+If the definition is `myNum in this.getMyNumbers()`, than there will be 2 variables in the scope: `myNum` and `myNumIndex`.
+This naming is used to allow nesting of repeat expression with access to all levels.

 ###### Sample:
 ```